 Falsone.
 Falsone was a fairly stereotypical Italian-American cop (played by an actor with a slight but nonetheless obvious Hispanic accent) who ate up all the screen time with his fairly stereotypical custody battle for his fairly stereotypical young son who he stereotypically loved unconditionally and was stereotypically denied access to him by a stereotypically conniving ex-wife.
 It got to the point where fans started a 'I hate Falsone' hate group on the Internet.

-Summer Hoyland from Neighbours.
+Summer Hoyland.
 That's The Other Darrin Summer Hoyland, who's so different from the charming and sweet-natured original it's hard to believe they were meant to be the same character.
-She dumps her likeable boyfriend for spurious reasons (the fact that he was competing with Andrew for her), champions the rights of her next boyfriend to be gay despite the fact she's causing most of his problems, then sleeps with her sometimes-best friend's boyfriend who she's suddenly decided is the love of her life.
+She dumps her likeable boyfriend for spurious reasons (the fact that he was competing with Andrew for her), her next boyfriend turns out to be gay prompting her to make lots of big speeches about how there's nothing wrong with that without noticing she's causing most of the hostility towards him, then she sleeps with her sometimes-best friend's boyfriend who she's suddenly decided is the love of her life.
 (It doesn't last, despite the show trying to turn them into the Official Couple when they're actually something of a Crack Pairing.)
-And still has the nerve to be self-righteous about everything and everyone.
+And she still has the nerve to be self-righteous about everything and everyone.
 She gets the school radio station closed down by wrongly accusing the local council of being corrupt without any evidence, for which she receives no punishment.
 She attempts to cheat at an exam (albeit in a desperate, poorly planned fashion that wouldn't have been very effective even if the exam hadn't been postpined due to her teacher collapsing) and instead of redoing Year 12 after being caught out, she convinces the local newspaper editor (her boyfriend's dad) to give her a job.
 As a result, at the age of eighteen, she's a full-time professional journalist despite having no qualification and next editor Susan (basically an older version of Summer) effectively makes her her right hand woman.
 Even after she sleeps with the deputy editor and tries to run off to his next paper with him, Susan still wants her to stay on but instead she leaves to do charity work.
 In Paris.

 Nellie in season 8 of The Office (US).
 While she had definite signs of The Scrappy initially (hated by fans), the writers have been publicly praising Catherine Tate (adored by creators), brought back and put in as the boss and attempted to be given a sympathetic backstory (put into large scenes), and finally talked up by other characters (with Jim and Pam taking to defend her at one point).

 Inverted on Peep Show.
 The fanbase loves Matt King's character Super Hans and actually want more of him but the writers are resistant to do so.
-It helps that They have a high degree of awareness that Super Hans is similar to Jeremy (He's basically Jez with no positive traits) and are wary of him becoming unfunny too quickly.
-He has been appearing a bit more often recently though.
+It helps that they have a high degree of awareness that Super Hans is similar to Jeremy (he's basically Jez with no positive traits) and are wary of him becoming unfunny too quickly.
+His appearances became more frequent in later series, though.

 Kristen Wiig herself was this for many SNL fans during the 2008-2010 seasons.
 She was guaranteed to be in the majority of the skits every show, almost always playing the female lead.
 It didn't help that most of her recurring characters, like the previously mentioned Gilly and her awful Kathy Lee impression, were incredibly grating and time-consuming.
 Even worse, the other female cast members were shoved into background roles to make more, unneeded room for Wiig.
 With Wiig out of the cast, however, the rest of the female cast have now been finally given enough screentime to show their talents.